On this page:

 - Use tools to get basic descriptive epidemiology, including an epidemic curve (i.e., cases by onset day).

-- Review facility’s microbiology laboratory for other cases of the same MDRO within the last 12 months.
+- Review facility’s microbiology laboratory for other cases of the same organism or MDRO within the last 12 months.
 If found, perform a limited chart review and note name, date of birth, source, room number, admission source, healthcare facility exposures.

 - Monitor the outbreak for new cases for 6 months.